 From 1900 until his early death in 1938, CBR was an influential figure in Cambridge musical life.
 He became Senior Lecturer in Counterpoint and Harmony, and taught a number of musicians who went on to become significant composers (including Arthur Bliss, Armstrong Gibbs and Patrick Hadley).

 - 14 Mar 1923: not a Prom as such but the first performance of CBR's choral work opus 65 "Brown Earth", at a concert in the Royal Albert Hall given by the combined musical societies of Oxford and Cambridge Universities: "Brown Earth" also received the prestigious Carnegie Award

 - 19 Sep 1918: CBR premieres his concert overture opus 57 "The Two Sisters", Prom 35 at the Queen's Hall: the music was drawn from his opera opus 55 "The Two Sisters" (which was not completed until 1920)

 - 3 Oct 1911: Prom 45 at the Queen's Hall features Henry Wood conducting the premiere of CBR's orchestral opus 36 "A Passer By"

-Future plans: in the next few months this website will expand gradually, augmenting the list of CBR's works, telling you about upcoming editions of CBR's music, announcing live concerts, and adding more synchronised score pages to works in the Playlist.
+Future plans: during 2017 this website will expand gradually, augmenting the list of CBR's works, telling you about upcoming editions of CBR's music, announcing live concerts, and adding more synchronised score pages to works in the Playlist.